shawnsibanda/Twitch-stream-data-analysis/README.md

 - **Subscriber And Monetization Analysis:** Subscriber vs non-subscriber behavior.

 ## Insights
-- Top competitive games like *League of Legends* dominate overall stream volume, indicating strong and consistent viewer demand.
+- Top competitive games like *League of Legends* dominate overall stream volume (190K), indicating strong and consistent viewer demand.
 - Focusing marketing campaigns and sponsorships on these high-volume games is likely to yield the greatest reach and engagement.

-- The most streamed channels (Like Frank) are responsible for a large share of total streams, suggesting that Twitch activity is highly concentrated among top streamers.
+- The most streamed channels (Like Frank) are responsible for a large share of total streams(56K), suggesting that Twitch activity is highly concentrated among top streamers.
 - Partnering with these high-performing channels can significantly increase platform engagement.

-- Viewers predominantly watch Twitch streams on desktop devices, followed by mobile platforms.
+- Viewers predominantly watch Twitch streams on desktop devices (246K), followed by mobile platforms.
 Console-based viewing represents a smaller portion of total activity.

 - Top 5 countries that generate the most activity:
 1. USA.